jaredraycoleman/quickbrush/foundry-module/README.md

 ✨ **Generate Images Directly in Foundry**
 - Create characters, scenes, creatures, and items
-- Choose from low, medium, and high quality
+- Choose from low, medium, and high quality (Standard or HD)
-- Select square, landscape, or portrait aspect ratios
+- Select square, landscape, or portrait aspect ratios (up to 1536x1024)

 🎨 **Smart Journal Integration**
 - Add Quickbrush button to any journal page
 - One-click generation from journal text
 - Auto-populates description from journal content
+- Extract reference images from journal pages

 📚 **Automatic Gallery**
 - All images saved to `quickbrush-images` folder